dexter-xD/blink/README.md

-# TCP Server Project
+# Blink: Lightweight Web Server with Templating

-This project is a simple TCP server written in C, using socket programming concepts.
+This project is a simple and fast web server written in C, using socket programming concepts.
 It listens on a specified port, accepts client connections, and serves dynamic HTML content based on incoming requests using a templating system that supports dynamic values, if-else conditions, and loops.
 The code is organized into multiple files with CMake as the build system.

 ## Features

-- TCP socket server implementation
+- Fast and lightweight TCP socket server implementation
 - HTML templating system with dynamic values, conditions, and loops
 - **Hot Reloading**: Automatic browser refresh when HTML files are modified
 - WebSocket implementation for real-time client-server communication
+- Command-line options for configuring server behavior

 ## Project Structure